sudan/RuleEngine/README.md

 Rules can be defined on

 1. Region - Which includes countries, states, cities, areas and pincodes.
-Order of priority is bottom up where pincodes are given the most priority and countries given the least to narrow down
+Order of priority is bottom up where pincodes are given the most priority and countries are given the least to narrow down
 2. Category - Which includes main categories, sub categories, verticals and product ids.
-Order of priority is bottom up where product ids are given the most priority and main categories given the least to narrow down
+Order of priority is bottom up where product ids are given the most priority and main categories are given the least to narrow down
 3. List of properties where each is a key to list of values

 Given a product with information on buyer's region and product properties (only relevant ones) and category information, it fetches all rules which match region (based on priority mentioned above), which match category (based on priority mentioned above) and properties and apply the following conditions to fetch ruleIds